cewing/training.python_web/source/main/outline.rst

 Chameleon templates.
 We'll get a chance to work with simple forms, see how views work in Pyramid, and implement an ACL-based authorization scheme.

+Along the way we'll be taking a good look at a very different templating system, Chameleon.
+It grew out of Zope Page Templates (ZPT) and the Template Attribute Language (TAL).
+It's chief advantage is that it provides structure and variable interpolation via XML namespaced attributes.
+This allows you to write templates that load in a browser and look 'right' without needing the framework to render them.

-Along the way, we'll continue our drive for test-driven development by writing tests that cover the functionality we want and then writing the code to make them pass.
+And we'll continue our drive for test-driven development by writing tests that cover the functionality we want and then writing the code to make them pass.